 Memphis hip hop music played a central role in the city’s strip club industry as I observed as part of my dissertation.
-Zandria F. Robinson, sociologist at Rhodes College, provided a scholarly interpretation of this soundscape in her 2009 piece “Soul Legacies: Hip Hop and Historicity in Memphis,” published in the first volume of Hip Hop in America: A Regional Guide.
+Zandria F. Robinson, the sociologist at Rhodes College, provided a scholarly interpretation of this soundscape in her 2009 piece “Soul Legacies: Hip Hop and Historicity in Memphis,” published in the first volume of Hip Hop in America: A Regional Guide.

 According to Robinson, Memphis rap music started as part of the underground hip hop scene during the 1980s as homegrown rappers used drum machines, microphones, and recording devices to produce musical projects.
 Robinson credits the Great Migration and the integration of urban and rural Black cultures for the unique sounds of Memphis hip hop.